Dscano/learn-asciidoc/p4-spec-next/README-differences-between-madoko-and-asciidoc-pdf.md

 <number.number>" if it is a second level or lower level section.
 Acceptable?

-Figures in A appear wherever the markup for them does, relative to the text.
-They "float" in A, typically appearing at the top of a page.
-TODO: It might be nice to change this in A, if there is a way.

 TODO: Second and third level bullet symbols in bullet lists of A appear as rectangular black-lined boxes with white interior in PDF output.
 In M, second level bullets appear as dashes, and third level as asterisks.
 It would be nice to improve this in A.  Example: See second bullet list in Section 3.
 For third level bullet, see second bullet list in Section 6.8.

+TODO: Footnotes in M appear at the bottom of the page where the footnote superscript [1], [2], etc. appears.
+Footnotes in A appear at the bottom of the last page of the section where the footnote superscript appears, perhaps several pages later.
+It would be nice to change this if possible.

+TODO: Tables look a bit different between A and M.  I like the visual style of M a bit better, but do not know how to improve A's PDF output here.

 Color backgrounds of code blocks: